 15. Damien Hirst, The Physical Impossibility of Death in the Mind of Someone Living

 The Physical Impossibility of Death in the Mind of Someone Living is an artwork created in 1991 by Damien Hirst, an English artist and a leading member of the “Young British Artists” (or YBA).
 It consists of a tiger shark preserved in formaldehyde in a vitrine.
 It was originally commissioned in 1991 by Charles Saatchi, who sold it in 2004 to Steven A. Cohen for an undisclosed amount, widely reported to have been $8 million.
 It is considered the iconic work of British art of the 1990s, and has become a symbol of Britart worldwide.
-Because the shark was initially preserved poorly, it began to deteriorate and the surrounding liquid grew murky.
+Since the shark was initially poorly preserved, it began to deteriorate and the surrounding liquid grew murky.
 It was replaced by a new shark, but the second one didn’t have boxer shorts either.

 16. Pablo Picasso, Figure at the Seaside